kianlin/kianlin/README.md

 :seedling: Working on getting my online certificates on various Sports, Data Analytics and Web Development Courses

-:desktop_computer: Building my first Sudoku Solver GUI as a side project currently
+:desktop_computer: Building an improved view of the school's facilities booking schedule as a side project currently

 :man_technologist: Focus areas includes Marketing Analytics, Sports Analytics and Geospatial Analytics